skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

     - Set `"endpoint_mechanism"` to `"privateconnect"`
     - Set `"endpoint_allowed_accounts"` to a JSON array of one or more customer account IDs in AWS that will be allowed to establish a private connection to the SkySQL service

-For the next step, see the [Connectivity](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#Connectivity), [Controls](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#Controls), & [AWS Endpoint Setup](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#AWS_Endpoint_Setup) sections on this page.
+For the next step, go through the AWS Endpoint setup section.

 ### **Enable AWS PrivateLink on Existing SkySQL Service**